evyncke/v6ops-james/draft-vyncke-v6ops-james.md

 - authentication header with dummy SPI followed by UDP/TCP header and a 38 octets payload.

 In the above, length is the length of the extension header itself except for the fragmentation header where the length is the frame length (i.e., including the Ethernet, IPv6, and TCP/UDP headers + payload).

+For hop-by-hop and destination options headers, when required multiple PadN options were used in order to bypass some Linux kernels that consider a PadN larger than 8 bytes is an attack, see section 5.3 of {{?BCP220}}, even if multiple PadN options violates section 2.1.9.5 of {{?RFC4942}}.

 Next phases will also include packets without UDP/TCP but with Next-Header being: